 U.S. gas demand will be filled with U.S. production, along with increasing volumes from Canada and a small, but growing, contribution from liquefied natural gas (LNG) imports....
 Two regions-deepwater Gulf of Mexico and the Rockies-will contribute most significantly to the new supply....
 U.S. production is projected to increase from 19 TCF in 1998 to 25 TCF in 2010, and could approach 27 TCF in 2015.
 Deeper wells, deeper water, and nonconventional sources will be key to future supply.

-Importantly, this study concludes that these future natural gas needs can be met through domestic resources supplemented by other North American resources.
-Equally important, it identified key issues that had to be addressed to meet these needs.
+Importantly, this study concludes that these future natural gas needs can be met through domestic resources supplemented by other North American resources, but only if conditions are met.